shyama7004/OpenCV-Personal-Documentation/Main-Concepts/Smoothing and Blurring.md

 ## 2D Convolution (Image Filtering)
 As in one-dimensional signals, images also can be filtered with various low-pass filters (LPF), high-pass filters (HPF), etc. LPF helps in removing noise, blurring images, etc. HPF filters help in finding edges in images.

+🔬 `A low-pass filter` is a type of electrical circuit that allows low-frequency signals to pass through while blocking or reducing high-frequency signals

 OpenCV provides a function `cv.filter2D()` to convolve a kernel with an image.
 As an example, we will try an averaging filter on an image.
 A 5x5 averaging filter kernel will look like the below:

+🌐 In OpenCV, a kernel (or convolution matrix) is a small matrix used for image processing operations, such as filtering or edge detection.
+It's applied to the image through a process called convolution, which involves element-wise multiplication and summation, to achieve a specific effect.
+For example, a Gaussian kernel can be used for blurring an image.

 ![Formula1](https://github.com/shyama7004/OpenCV-Personal-Documentation/blob/main/Images/1.png)